rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

  5. Registered and Unregistered Users shall be able to see recently sold products on homepage (but not who bought them).
  6. Registered and Unregistered Users shall be able to see other products selling/sold by a certain seller.
  7. Registered and Unregistered Users shall be able to see whether an product is selling, pending, or is sold.
+ 8. Registered and Unregistered Users shall be able to browse site and products posted.

 **Admin**
  1. Admin shall have ability to browse through a list of all registered users.
  2. Admin shall have ability to browse through all registered user product listings.